-No Bake Mermaid Cheesecake made with No food dye and 100% natural color from Blue Matcha powder.
+No Bake Mermaid Cheesecake made with no food dye and 100% natural color from Blue Matcha powder.
 This is so much fun to serve at a party or family gathering!
 Kids and adults will love the look as well as the taste!

 I saw this blue matcha powder at The Big Man’s world and his Blue Matcha Coconut Bars, which sound amazing (as do all of his recipes)!